uadmin/uadmin-docs/_build/html/_sources/api/customizing_records.rst.txt

 -------------
 `Back To Top`_

+.. code-block:: go

+    var Schema map[string]ModelSchema

 Schema is the global schema of the system.

-Structure:

-.. code-block:: go

-    map[string]uadmin.ModelSchema

 Used in the tutorial: